 Everything is based on a simple core mechanic of 1d10 + modifiers vs a target difficulty.
 Sometimes that target difficulty is another character’s roll.

-Dice in Ingenium are continuously stacking.
-That means that if you roll a 10 on that 1d10, you roll again and add the result to your previous result.
+Dice rolls in Ingenium are open-ended.
+If you roll a 10 on a ten-sided die, you roll again and add the result to your previous result.
 This continues indefinitely, so long as you keep rolling 10s!
+This means even the freshest newbie can sometimes get really lucky and score the telling blow on a powerful enemy.

 Character creation starts with Three Words – your Trait, your Race, and your Profession.
 You could be a Fierce Human Soldier, or an Esoteric Catfolk Sorcerer.

 From there, you pick your Talents: unique abilities or traits that make you stand out from all the other Eldritch Dwarf Wizards.
-Since you’re playing a spell caster, you also build some spells and throw them in your spell book, whatever form it may take.
+Since you’re playing a spell caster, you also pick a few spells.

-Combat is fast and brutal in Ingenium.
-Everyone goes in an initiative order, and in each turn has a Standard, Minor, and Movement action, just like in another common fantasy role-playing game.
+Combat is fast and wild in Ingenium.
+Everyone goes in an initiative order, and in each turn has three actions to use.
+Those actions can be attacking, moving, casting a spell, or pretty much anything else that isn’t trivial.